Bothire-Agent-Marketplace/omni-mcp/docs/MCP_SERVER_PATTERN.md

 ## File Structure Template

-When creating a new MCP server, follow this **database-driven** structure:
+When creating a new MCP server, follow this **consolidated factory pattern** structure:

 ```
 apps/[domain]-mcp-server/